rodgavila/getting_and_cleaning_data_project/README.md

 # Getting and Cleaning Data Final Project (By Rodrigo Gomez Avila)

 ## Summary
-This repro contains the source code for the final project, as well as the the Cookbook of the variables. * Not that althought this repro contains source code for a solution, it does not violate Coursera guidelines, given that it was explicitely requested by the course assignment *
+This repro contains the source code for the final project, as well as the the Cookbook of the variables. *Note that althought this repro contains source code for a solution, it does not violate Coursera guidelines, given that it was explicitely requested by the course assignment*

 ## Instructions
 1. Download the ZIP file containing the Samsung data set to your computer